doctrine/sql-formatter/README.md

 ## Usage

-The `SqlFormatter` class has a static method `format` which takes a SQL string as input and returns a formatted HTML block inside a `pre` tag.
+The `SqlFormatter` class has a static method `format` which takes an SQL string as input and returns a formatted HTML block inside a `pre` tag.

 Sample usage: